MickeyZyk/grav-headless/pages/bakers/pages/about-us/bakersabout.en.md

 authors_image: hipster.jpg
 author_texts:
     -
+        name: 'Ondra Bolvári'
+        text: 'Thanks to you I’ve found a direction or, actually a sense of my life.
+Because I did not know for long what I might be interested in… and then you came and taught me to freely put my ideas on paper and surprisingly, they caught someone’s attention.
+So even though I graduated from IT school, I plunged myself into online marketing where I found myself.
+Now I manage my e-shop and do the marketing around and this is where I got purely thanks to Future Bakery.
+It would never come to my mind to be interested in that sphere because I did not now it then.'
+    -
+        name: 'Martin Melichna'
+        text: 'You spur me on and fueled me with a self-fulfilment and joy from picking the sweetest and juiciest fruits when my ideas were selected as the winning ones.
+Future Bakery literally catapulted me into much more competitive spheres and levels than I had ever been.'
+    -
+        name: 'Nela Vaculíčková'
+        text: 'What does Future Bakery platform mean to me?
+Primarily it’s a heart matter.
+It’s a passion.
+It’s a joy.
+It’s moment when I can influence the world around me.
+It’s my Future Bakery.'
+    -
         name: 'Lenka Sychrá'
         text: 'The challenge, the drive, the possibility to achieve something and check I can do it (or not).
 The possibility to spin my brain into full speed (?) and, moreover, the chance to get a reward.
 Thanks to you I can experience an interesting state of mind and a lot of emotions: curiosity, sometimes reluctance, but most of the time enthusiasm when I read a new project brief.
 Then comes an intensive thinking, creativity, idea check and the joy that I managed to accomplish the work.
 And the best about it is when I finally win, then I am overwhelmed by extreme happiness.'
     -